jamiejennings/rosie-pattern-language/doc/rpl.md

 ### A note on strings in RPL

-The functions `message` and `error` each take a string argument.
+The functions `message` and `error` take string arguments.
 Strings in RPL are marked with a hash symbol (`#`) to distinguish them from pattern literals, and come in two forms:

 * `#tag` is the string "tag".
 This short syntax is convenient for single words that have the same syntax as RPL identifiers.
 * `#"long string"` is the long form syntax.
 The "long string" part has the same syntax as RPL pattern literals.
 It can contain white space and use escape sequences to denote non-ASCII characters.